nespinosadice22/brain-reconstruction/README.md

-# Understanding Autism from Brain Scans using Stacked Autoencoders
+# Classifying and Understanding Autism from Brain Scans using Stacked Autoencoders

 This repository contains code and experiments exploring **stacked autoencoders** on the **ABIDE neuroimaging dataset**, focusing on **T1 MPRAGE structural MRI**.
 The goal is to learn normative reconstructions from **control participants** and analyze differences when reconstructing images from individuals with **ASD**.